Learn

 However, if your kid is unlikely to get in, your efforts are probably best invested elsewhere.” –-Shelley

-Both Faith and Wendy add that, because some colleges include loans in their definition of financial aid, it is safest not to take these claims at face value.
-A school may meet your student’s needs for four years, and then leave them with a bill post-graduation.
+Both Faith and Wendy add that because some colleges include loans in their definition of financial aid, it is safest not to take these claims at face value.
+A school may meet your student’s needs for four years, leaving them with a bill post-graduation.

 I’ve learned that kids will be more realistic if you explain the end game finances with them—how they will essentially have a mortgage to pay when they graduate if they’re not reasonable.